 Insadong

-Seoul’s famous shopping area has much more in store for you.
-Pretty narrow streets, tea stores, vibrant colors, and great food locations.
+Seoul’s famous shopping area has many more stores.
+It has pretty narrow streets, tea stores, vibrant colors, and great food locations.

 Color Pool Museum

-If you are into light shows, Seoul has plenty of options you can choose from.
-The good news is that if something closes down, another exhibition will pop up in place.
+If you are into light shows, Seoul has plenty of options.
+The good news is that if something closes down, another exhibition will pop up in its place.

-The Color Pool Museum is any Instagrammer’s dream with various colorful rooms where you can take countless pictures for your feed.
+The Color Pool Museum is an Instagrammer’s dream.
+It has various colorful rooms where you can take countless pictures for your feed.

 Address: 49 Insadong 8-gil, Gwanhun-dong, Jongno-gu, Seoul, South Korea